Samaria-Glen/Crypto-Payment/README.md

-# MERN Stack Online Store with Cryptocurrency Integration
+# MERN Stack Online Store with Cryptocurrency Integration (AitMed)

 Welcome to the OnlineStore repository!
 This project is an e-commerce web application built using the MERN stack (MongoDB, Express.js, React, and Node.js) that allows users to browse products, make purchases, and pay using cryptocurrency.